Current-induced spin-orbit torques in ferromagnetic and antiferromagnetic systems: Theory of spin-orbit torques

-As seen in Tab.
-I, $\chi^{(1)}$ has always some non-zero components.
+As seen in Table \ref{table:point_groups1}, $\chi^{(1)}$ has always some non-zero components.
 These generate the lowest order odd field.
-It often has a DL character, i.e., can be written as ${\bf B}\sim \mathbf{m} \times {\bm\zeta}$, where $ {\bm\zeta}$ is a vector independent of magnetization.
-However in some cases the first-order field does not have the DL form.
-An example of a system where no DL torque is allowed by symmetry is again cubic zinc-blende or half-heusler crystals.
-Even if the DL torque is allowed by symmetry there can be other first-order contributions.
-Magnetic dynamics induced by such torques can differ from the effect of a DL torque.
+It often has a damping-like character, i.e., can be written as ${\bf B}_{\rm T}\sim \mathbf{m} \times {\bm\zeta}$, where $ {\bm\zeta}$ is a vector independent of magnetization.
+However in some cases the first-order field does not have the damping-like form.
+An example of a system where no damping-like torque is allowed by symmetry is again cubic zinc-blende or half-heusler crystals.
+Even if the damping-like torque is allowed by symmetry there can be other first-order contributions.
+Magnetic dynamics induced by such torques can differ from the effect of a damping-like torque and has not been studied so far.

-The lowest order terms frequently describe qualitative aspects of the torque both in experiments and in the theoretical calculations.
-The usefulness of the lowest order term is illustrated by the fact that materials with very different electronic structures but same symmetry have very similar SOTs.
-For instance this is the case of FM (Ga,Mn)As and NiMnSb, or systems modeled by the 2D Rashba Hamiltonian, or AFs Mn$_2$Au and CuMnAs, discussed in Section \ref{s:antiferromagnets}.
-For an accurate quantitative description of the SOT, higher order terms can be important.
-These are not tabulated but can be produced by the publicly available code that was used for generating Table \ref{table:point_groups1} \cite{symcode}.
-This code can be also used to determine the full tensors $\chi_a^\text{even}$ and $\chi_a^\text{odd}$ for a given crystal. \begingroup \squeezetable